lumeland/lume.land/docs/advanced/migrate-to-lume2.md

 ```

 In Lume 2, the page passed to the function has already the default URL applied,
-which is easier to make small tweaks:
+which makes it easier to do small tweaks:

 ```js
 // Only in Lume 2: